petarlaf/remeha_home_baxi_hvac/documentation/api.md

 ## POST `/hot-water-zones/{hot_water_zone_id}/modes/continuous-comfort`
 Switch to the Comfort mode for the hot water zone.

+## POST `/hot-water-zones/{hot_water_zone_id}/modes/boost`
+Activate the Boost mode for the hot water zone.
+This boosts the hot water to the comfort target set point for 30 minutes.
+Note: This mode can only be activated when the hot water zone is currently in Schedule mode.

 ## POST `/hot-water-zones/{hot_water_zone_id}/reduced-setpoint`
 Set the target temperature of the Eco mode for the hot water zone.